 You can start your furlough days effective June 9, 2020.
-The College was approved on June 11, 2020 for the shared work program and a reduction of hours can be applied retroactively to June 9, 2020.
+The College was approved on June 11, 2020 for the shared work program and a reduction of hours can be retroactively to June 9, 2020.
 The College has been approved for this program through June 5, 2021.
-You will need supervisor approval when scheduling a furlough day to make sure your department is covered.
+You will need supervisor approval to make sure your department is covered.
 Below are a few examples of how you could use the furlough days.

-- 1 day each month from June 2020 through June 2021 - 1 2 days a week or 8-16 hours per week - In order to receive expanded federal unemployment benefits through July 24, 2020 through the shared work program, you would need a minimum 20% (8 hours for full-time employees) reduction in work hours for the week and must work a minimum of 24 hours in a week to qualify for unemployment benefits.
+- 1 day each month from June 2020 through June 2021 - 1 2 days a week or 8-16 hours per week - In order to receive expanded federal unemployment benefits through July 24, 2020 through the shared work program, you would need a minimum 20% (8 hours for full-time employees) reduction in hours.

+• Under the shared work program, you will need a minimum 20 % reduction in work hours for the week and must work a minimum of 24 hours in a week to qualify for unemployment benefits.